-Perfect for cozy stays away from it all, our comfortable cabin has its own private entrance, a skylight, a fireplace stove -- and even a steam room -- all just steps from great walks, history, and outdoor sports.
+Perfect for cozy stays away from it all, our comfortable cabin has its own private entrance, private bath with steam room, a skylight, and a wood-burning fireplace stove all just steps from great walks, history, and outdoor sports.

 On the Sudbury River just a 30-minute drive from Boston and Cambridge, we have a 2-room private cabin with its own entrance and enclosed veranda attached to one end of our house.

 Paneled in solid pine, it is rustic in look but newly constructed with up-to-date facilities including central heating, a new wood-burning stove, a steam room shower in the private bath, a skylight, and a "breeze-way" veranda.
 The standard-size double bed sleeps two comfortably and there is an empty closet in the entry hall for your things.
 (Please note: There are red curtains on all the windows.
 These photos were taken when a set of curtains was down being cleaned.)

 WiFi access, towels, linens, blankets are all provided as well as an electric kettle and a small selection of teas, coffee, cocoa, and hot and cold cereal for breakfast in the breezeway room off the bedroom.
 There is also a large cooler for perishable snacks and food.

 If you have a child or a third guest, the trundle-bed sofa in the room easily works as a bed for small adults and any child who's 4 or older.